jxsvoboda/sycek/README.md

 Syc
 ---
 `syc` is meant to work as a compiler or static checker.
-Currently work is in progress on compiling C for Sinclair ZX Spectrum (Zilog Z80 processor).
+Currently it can compile a subset of C for the Sinclair ZX Spectrum (Zilog Z80 processor).

 NOTE: This is a work in progress.
-Only a small subset of C is implemented.
+Only a subset of C is implemented.

+`syc` can also complement `ccheck` checking for certain programming issues that cannot be reliably detected withough actually preprocessing the source code.
+Instead `syc` can be used as a lint / checker / shadow compiler.

 Downloading
 -----------